Guitar Hero Live: As Guitar Hero Live

 GHTV was designed by FreeStyleGames to allow them to provide new music without having to secure more stringent music licensing rights.
 FreeStyleGames found that this mode attracted the attention of bands who were eager to offer their music for it; the bands saw GHTV as comparable to the marketing that music television channels had done in the 1980s and 1990s, putting the imagery of the band at the player as they played along.
 FreeStyleGames also compared GHTV to music services like Spotify and Pandora Radio.
 This approach makes it easier to secure licensing rights, and fits in better with the current "throwaway culture" nature of society today according to Jackson.
 Jackson explained that the feature and its curated playlists were "about discovering music as much as it is about going and finding music you know you already like".
 Activision's Hirshberg stated that GHTV was developed as a better means to provide new songs to players through a round-the-clock content platform, rather than relying on scheduled downloadable content, allowing the company to provide a much larger quantity of songs, with plans for "hundreds at launch on day one" of the game's release.

-Guitar Hero Live was considered to be a game that can be expanded upon in the future through content patches, as opposed to released new titles each year which had previously led to the music genre decline in 2009.
+Guitar Hero Live was considered to be a game that can be expanded upon in the future through content patches, as opposed to releasing new titles each year which had previously led to the music genre decline in 2009.
 Though FreeStyleGames added vocals prior to the game's launch, there are no present plans to include other instruments such as bass guitar or drums in the title, with Jackson stating that the game is "all about guitars".